salat/salat/README.md

 Requiring `Product` and a single constructor rules out using anything but a case class.
 Technically, in the distant future, we may be able to flex on the case class requirement enough to only require something very, very case class like.

-However, Salat will never support classes defined in pure Java because they do not supply
+However, Salat will never support classes defined in pure Java because they do not supply the requisite pickled Scala sig.

 #### You can't freestyle in the REPL either